kmalakoff/knockback-todos-app/README.md

 * **List Section:** bindings upgraded to render the sorting options and handlers
 * **item-template:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers
 * **Footer Section:** bindings upgraded to render the language options and to to bind option selection logic.
-* **priority-setting-template:** renders the priority labels and colors from SettingsViewModel with a color picker (instead of tool tip)
+* **priority-setting-template:** renders the priority labels and colors from AppSettingsViewModel with a color picker (instead of tool tip)
-* **priority-swatch-picker-template:** renders just the color swatch for a supplied priority (either from CreateTodoViewModel or TodoViewModel) and binds the handler for a tooltip (instead of a color picker)
+* **priority-swatch-picker-template:** renders just the color swatch for a supplied priority (either from HeaderViewModel or TodoViewModel) and binds the handler for a tooltip (instead of a color picker)
 * **priority-picker-template:** renders the priority labels and colors, and custom binds the action to be taken when the color swatch is selected (for either setting the default new Todo priority or updating an existing Todo's priority)